 Write Context Into the Family Story

-Since I received a randomly-selected ad, I do not have the familial context about either of the runaways or the person who placed the ad.
-If I had that information, the story I would share with you would have greater depth.
+Since I received a randomly selected ad, I do not have the familial context about either of the runaways or the person who placed the ad.
+If I had that information, the story I would share with you would be more in-depth.

 I believe the three owners are: